sipsorcery-org/sipsorcery/examples/WebRTCExamples/WebRTCMaxHeadroom/README.md

 # WebRTC Max Headroom Avatar

-A demo that streams a stylised **Max Headroom** style talking avatar to a WebRTC browser.
-The face is rendered with SkiaSharp, speech is synthesised by a pluggable TTS engine — local **Piper** or cloud **ElevenLabs** — and the mouth is lip-synced to an **amplitude envelope** of that audio.
+A demo that streams a **Max Headroom** talking avatar to a WebRTC browser — either a photoreal **Wav2Lip** head driven from a single photo, or a stylised SkiaSharp cartoon.
-An optional local LLM generates the replies.
-You can **talk to** the avatar with your microphone (speech-to-text via local **Whisper** or cloud **ElevenLabs**), or type into the Say / Ask boxes — both drive the same reply pipeline.
-With the local engines everything runs offline with no cloud dependency, so the avatar can be containerised and deployed to Kubernetes.
+Speech is synthesised in-process by **sherpa-onnx** (Piper voices), replies come from an in-process **LLamaSharp** LLM, and you can **talk to** the avatar with your microphone (speech-to-text via **Parakeet**, also in-process) or type into the Say / Ask boxes — both drive the same reply pipeline.
+The whole stack runs offline inside one .NET process, so the avatar containerises and deploys as a single service.
+Cloud engines (ElevenLabs, OpenAI-compatible LLM gateways) remain available as alternatives.

 ```
- mic (browser)  ─► WebRTC audio ─► Whisper STT (local) ─┐
+ mic (browser)  ─► WebRTC audio ─► Parakeet STT (in-process) ─┐
- Ask box  ────────────────────────────────────────────┤
+ Ask box  ───────────────────────────────────────────────────┤
                                                               ▼
- local LLM (optional)             Piper TTS (local)
+ LLamaSharp LLM (in-process)      sherpa-onnx TTS (in-process)
    text  ─────────────►  text  ───────────────►  16kHz PCM  ─────►  AudioExtrasSource ─► WebRTC audio
                                          │
                                          └──►  PushAudio(PCM windows)  ─►  IAvatarRenderer
-                                                                          │  (MaxHeadroom SkiaSharp)
+                                                                          │  (Wav2Lip photoreal
-                                                                          │  raw BGR frames
+                                                                          │   or SkiaSharp cartoon)
                                                                           ▼
-                                                          VideoEncoderEndPoint (VP8) ─► WebRTC video
+                                                            H264/VP8 encode ─► WebRTC video
 ```

 The speaker talks to the renderer only through **`IAvatarRenderer`** (BeginSpeech / PushAudio /